-I am a research engineer at Barefoot Networks.
-My research focuses on linguistic modeling and verification of software systems and networks.
+I am an applied scientist in the Automated Reasoning Group at Amazon Web Services.
+My research focuses on language-based modeling and verification of software systems and networks.

 I received a Ph.D. from Princeton University in 2015, advised by David Walker.